DPBandA/job-management-tracking-system/doc/Development/Reporting.md

 ## Tasks
-- Ensure that headings are on all reports.
 - Edit and deploy all reports to production server and send email re formal requests for other reports as follows:
-  * Report on total earnings for a department for a specific period.
-    First see if there is a report that gives this info.
   * Do report for jobs not approved and incomplete for specified period.
   * Impl finance report showing jobs that are supposed to have deposits but don't "Jobs Requiring Deposits" as the report.